adamvlasak/arch-desktop/README.md

 ## Run

-To test your work if you make some changes or just want to see what is goin on:

 ```
 $ make test
 ```

-To provision your OS

-**Note:** I prefer not touch touch network so I skip tag `network` so you can hack `Makefile` if you want.
+To test your work if you make some changes and want to know if playbook will run.

 ```
 $ make provision
 ```

+To provision your OS.

+> **Note:** I prefer not touch touch network so I skip tag `network` so you can hack `Makefile` if you want.
 > **Note:** it uses sudo inside `Makefile` so make sure you have sudoers set up.
 See **visudo**.

 ## Recommended font packages

 ```
+noto-fonts
 ttf-bookerly
 ttf-fira-code
 ttf-fira-sans
-ttf-ms-fonts
+ttf-font-awesome
+ttf-liberation
+ttf-opensans
+ttf-roboto
 ```

 ## TODO